sablier-labs/docs/docs/concepts/11-glossary.md

 A new financial primitive that permits by-the-second payments.

-Currently, the Sablier Protocols offer two types of stream called lockup and flow.
-In Lockup strean, creator has to lock up a specified amount of assets whereas in Flow streams, creator is not required to lock up any amount of assets.
+Currently, Sablier offers two streaming protocols called lockup and flow.
+In Lockup protocol, creator has to lock up a specified amount of assets whereas in Flow protocol, creator is not required to lock up any amount of assets.

 ## Streaming